curedao/docs/constitution/2-solution.md

 ###### Cures Are Far Less Profitable Than Lifetime Treatments

-Imagine you had to pay a lifetime of power bills all at once And that's just if the new drug is a lifelong treatment.
-If the new treatment is a permanent cure for the disease, replacing a lifetime of refills with a one-time purchase would be economically disastrous.
+If the new treatment is a permanent cure for the disease, replacing a lifetime of refills with a one-time purchase would be economically disastrous for the drug developer.
+With a lifetime prescription, a company can recover its costs over time.
+Depending on the number of people with the disease, one-time cures would require a massive upfront payment to recover development costs.

 How is there any financial incentive for medical progress at all?

-Fortunately, we don't have a complete monopoly on treatment development.
+Fortunately, there isn't a complete monopoly on treatment development.
-However, the more expensive it is, the fewer participants can afford to be in that business.
+However, the more expensive it is to get a drug to market, the fewer companies can afford the upfront R&D investment.
-So it inevitably becomes more monopolistic and there arise more of these situations where the cost of trials exceeds the profits from selling the drug.
+So the drug industry inevitably becomes more monopolistic.
+Thus there are more situations where the cost of trials for a superior treatment exceeds the profits from existing treatments.

 ###### People With Rare Disease are Particularly Harmed